Education in Delhi: Primary and secondary education

 Schools in Delhi are run either by government or private sector.
 They are affiliated to one of three education boards: the Council for the Indian School Certificate Examinations (CISCE), the Central Board for Secondary Education (CBSE) and the National Institute of Open Schooling (NIOS).

-As per the survey conducted in 2001, Delhi had some 2416 primary, 715 middle and 1576 secondary schools.
+As per a survey conducted in 2001, Delhi had some 2416 primary, 715 middle and 1576 secondary schools.
 In 2004–05, approximately 1.5 million students were enrolled in primary schools, 822,000 in middle schools and 669,000 in secondary schools across Delhi.
 Female students represented 49% of the total enrolment.
 The same year, the Delhi government spent between 1.58% and 1.95% of its gross state domestic product on education.
 Students can opt for two compulsory languages and an optional third language from the list of Scheduled languages or Foreign languages.
 There is a school under a metro bridge in Delhi which receives no funding or help from the government or any NGO and is run by eight volunteer teachers.